ironscar/quantum-compute-starter/README.md

 // usage is like entangle q1 using q0 where q0 is the control qubit for the CX gate q1.E(q0);
 ```

+- Entanglement has promise in quantum network security as well
+  - once two qubits are entangled, no other qubits can be entangled into this system
+  - so if a sender and receiver are entangled, no other entity can correlate with the data being sent
+- Entaglement doesn't seem to have a causal relationship that can determine why it happened
+- In entanglement, no actual information is sent between the qubits
+  - both qubits just happen to evolve the same way with time until either one collapses
+  - technically, the changes in each may coincide faster than light can travel between them
+    - to prove that this though, we'd have to measure the qubit faster than light can travel between them
+  - moreover, we cannot use this for faster than light communication directly for following reasons
+    - measuring the qubit collapses the entanglement which cannot contain much information

 ---